Makky101/Ocular-Agent/README.md

-# Human Emulator
+# Ocular Agent

-Human Emulator is a Python desktop automation prototype that turns a plain-English task into real mouse and keyboard actions on your computer.
+Ocular Agent is a desktop automation tool that captures screenshots and uses LLM reasoning to generate mouse and keyboard actions from natural language or voice commands.

 It currently supports two ways to provide a task: